traceypooh/deriver-archive/README.md

-NOTE: if you are interested extracting recorded TV captions embedded in MPEG-TS files (eg: "line 21" (AKA "EIA-608")) then I've included "ccextractor-README.txt".
+NOTE: if you are interested in extracting recorded TV captions embedded in MPEG-TS files (eg: "line 21" (AKA "EIA-608")) then I've included "ccextractor-README.txt".